Pratiksha1225/WhatsApp_Translation/README.md

 3️⃣ Click on the three dots at the top-right corner of Chrome and go to Extensions > Manage Extensions.
 4️⃣ Turn on Developer Mode and add the manifest.json file.

+Try making separate folders for icons and js file and store the icons and js files respectively in these folders.